Bloomberg Education Plan to 'Promote Charter Schools'

-Presidential candidate Michael Bloomberg’s “education plan will absolutely promote charter schools,” his campaign told the New York Post on Monday.
+Presidential candidate Mike Bloomberg’s “education plan will absolutely promote charter schools,” his campaign told the New York Post on Monday.

 “Mike’s education plan will absolutely promote charter schools,” said Stu Loeser, a spokesperson for the former New York City mayor’s campaign.